PrisionMike/API-Response-Buffer/README.md

   - ~~Github tests.~~
   - ~~Make sure the water comes in the tank.
 There are no error bubbles in the supply.
 (Errors due to timeout are handled.)~~
   - Switch to _auto-refill_ the tank after a certain time.
+    - When the tank is created, a separate thread is created which periodically checks the tank level and prunes the tank accordingly.
+It is agnostic of the last time the tank was used, its level was checked, etc.
     - Ask user before enabling auto-refill.
   - _Auto-refill_ now works based on the level of the water in the tank.